What is the best time to travel to Odzala Discovery Camps (ODC)?

 How do I get to your camps?

-- Flight Transfer: Our privately operated ODC flight takes you from Brazzaville straight to our airstrip in Mboko for transfer to your first camp.
-The average Flight time is 2 hours.
+2. Private Charter: Our privately operated flight takes you from Brazzaville straight to our airstrip in Mboko for transfer to your first camp.
+Subject to availability.

 Is it cheaper to travel alone (independently-alone)?